-Over last few years, our company has adopted a different vision: we are focusing on growth which incorporates a very stringent company-wide cost reduction and management policy.
-Consequently in 2013 we have seen a 14% reduction in cash production costs at Chang Shan Hao Gold Mine ("CSH Mine") from US\$825 to US\$707 per oz. of gold and a 5% reduction in cash production costs at Jiama Copper-Gold Polymetallic Mine ("Jiama Mine") from US\$3.04 to US\$2.90 per lbs. of copper.
+We continue to adhere to our recently adopted vision: we are focusing on growth which incorporates a very stringent company-wide cost reduction and management policy.
+Consequently in 2014 we have seen a 17% reduction in cash production costs at CSH from US\$707 to US\$590 per ounce of gold and a 17% reduction in cash production costs at Jiama from US\$1.65 to US\$1.37 per pound of copper after by-products credits.